You can detect whether a stack instance in a stack group differs from its expected configuration or has drifted.

 - You can view IDs of the stacks associated with each stack instance in the Stack ID column.
 You can view the drift status of the stacks in the Drift Status column.
 A stack is considered to have drifted if one or more of its resources have drifted.

-- To view the drift detection results of a stack associated with a specified stack instance, record the Alibaba Cloud account of the stack instance and the stack name and region.
+- To view the drift detection results of a stack associated with a specific stack instance, record the Alibaba Cloud account of the stack instance and the stack name and region.
 Then, log on to the ROS console with the Alibaba Cloud account to which the stack instance belongs to view the drift detection results.
 For more information, see Detect drift on a stack.

-Detect drift through Alibaba Cloud CLI
+Detect drift by using Alibaba Cloud CLI

-You can use the following
+You can run the following

 drift on a stack group.